captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

-and go see damn Earth Wind & fuckin Fire -- so here’s how it’s going down:
+and go see damn Earth Wind & fuckin Fire—so here’s how it’s going down:

 ---

-Audrey and her fiancé coming over for dinner ‘round 8 --
+Audrey and her fiancé coming over for dinner ‘round 8—

 ---